Abstractedness: Innovative or grounded thinking style

-Definition of Abstractedness: The abstractedness trait shows where people prefer to pay attention: simple, practical or big-picture, abstract.
+Definition of Abstractedness: The abstractedness trait shows where people prefer to pay attention: simple and practical or big-picture and abstract.
 Those who score on the high end of this scale tend to be oriented towards internal ideas and mental functions.
-They have an ease in generating new ideas, so this scale is related to creativity.
-Those who score on the low end tend to be oriented practical matters.
+They have ease in generating new ideas, so this scale is related to creativity.
+Those who score on the low end tend to be oriented on practical matters.
 The trait has two opposite poles, namely Practical and Imaginative.
 Let’s look into both poles to better understand how we assess the abstractness trait.

 Practical: Individuals who easily capture the essentials of a situation.
-On that basis, they define how they fit into their plans and act, they do not stay lost in details.
+On that basis, they define how they fit into their plans and act, making sure not to stay lost in details.
 More than just looking at how things could be, they look at how they really are.
-Practical people reach conclusions faster, take decisions quickly, can measure things in correct perspective faster, have greater understanding of common sense.
-In the workplace they are considered people who get the work done.
+Practical people reach conclusions faster, take decisions quickly, can measure things in the correct perspective faster, and have a greater understanding of common sense.
+In the workplace, they are considered people who get the work done.

 Common Descriptors: grounded, prosaic, solution-oriented, steady, conventional

 Imaginative: Individuals who are imaginative are prone to be inventive and original.
 People who are imaginative can develop a unique solution to a problem or issue.
 At times, their solutions may not be realistic.
-In the workplace they are usually considered to be innovative contributors in the workplace.
+In the workplace, they are usually considered to be innovative contributors.

 Common Descriptors: abstract, absentminded, impractical, absorbed in ideas

 The interview questions listed below can draw revealing answers and get you on your way to finding whether employees are practical or imaginative.
 These interview questions assess the degree of how abstract a candidate may be.

 Note: There is no right or wrong answer, the answer you are seeking is based on what best fits the role and your company culture.

 Top 2 questions and expected answers